 Have groceries delivered or ready for pick up

 Along with Amazon Prime Pantry that will deliver non-perishables to your hotel, cabin or rental house, some grocery stores will deliver as well.
 Vons or Safeway both offer delivery service with free delivery for your first order!
 If you are going to an area with a Harris Teeter, you can have your groceries delivered or order online and have them ready for pick up when you arrive.
 Select Fred Meyer and Walmart locations are now offering online order and in-store pick up as well.
-Walmart will even load your groceries in your car for you!
+Both stores will even load your groceries in your car for you!

 Use your hotel mini-fridge!